Net Ionic Equation

 Also known as: net ionic

-An equation showing only the ions and molecules that actually participate in a reaction, with spectator ions removed.
-Net ionic equations reveal the actual chemistry happening, making it easier to recognize equivalent reactions.
+A simplified chemical equation that shows only the ions and molecules directly involved in a chemical reaction, with all spectator ions (those unchanged on both.
+Net ionic equations reveal the actual chemistry occurring in a reaction, making it easier to recognize that different molecular equations can represent the same fundamental process.

 πŸ’‘ Intuition